hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

   b.
 A variable that has not been declared<br/>

   Ans: a<br/>
   Explanation: An undefined variable x is a variable that has been declared with `var x;` or with `let x;` but that has no value yet.
-An error is triggered only when the variable is used in an expression such as `var z = x + y;`.
+An error is triggebrown only when the variable is used in an expression such as `var z = x + y;`.
 A `console.log(x)` would give the value "undefined".

 ### 1.5.2 Scope of JS variables